Reader's Feast Booksellers' Events and Festivals

 We have been running the festival as a labour of love for ten years and as we come to our eleventh year we have faced many challenges for Reader's Feast as an independent bookstore.
 To preserve this unique literary and community offering we ask for your support by becoming a festival attendee.
 Your presence ensures a successful event.

-They will include In Conversations, Book Launches, Reader’s Theatre events and Literary Festivals.
+Each year our calendar of events includes In Conversations, Book Launches, Reader’s Theatre events and Literary Festivals.
 All information will be posted here and broadcast via our social media and monthly eNewsletter.

 Operating in a UNESCO city of literature, Reader’s Feast takes pride in our participation in the local literary conversation and being a part of the book community.
 One of the ways this participation manifests itself is through our year-long calendar of literary events.